Brands

 Why brands matter

 When Cleotic analyses an AI model's response, it looks for mentions of your brands.
-This is how it calculates visibility scores, share of voice, sentiment, and all other analytics.
+This is how it calculates visibility scores, share of voice, sentiment, answer gaps, and related evidence.
 The brands you configure determine what Cleotic looks for in every response.

 Primary vs competitor brands